I just love cheesy pasta dishes, and making a single-serving version is one of my favorite things to do for lunch. Baked Ziti is so simple to do.

 After it comes out of the microwave, add some mozzarella cheese over the top.
 I have found if you add the mozzarella before cooking it, it can burn and get hard on top of the pasta when you cook it for 2-3 minutes.
 So, it’s best to wait until it comes out to add it.

+This Microwave Single Serving Baked Ziti is an easy dish for both lunch and dinner.
 You can substitute the Barilla 60-second pastas instead of making your own.
 You can also use rotini, elbow pasta, or even farfalle instead of penne pasta.

 Serving Size: 1